The Place Between Breaths

 Grace, in turn, does her part, interning at the lab in the gene sequencing department daring to believe that one day they might make a breakthrough…and one day they do.
 Grace stumbles upon a string of code that could be the key.
 But something inside of Grace has started to unravel.
 Could her discovery just be a cruel side effect of the disease that might be taking hold of her?
 And can she even tell the difference?

-Buy the Book: Amazon
+Get the Book: Amazon

 Review

 The research and lab portion of the book had potential but it was left largely unexplored.
 Everything about Gnentium and the schizophrenia research was there mostly as a backstory for the main character’s father and to be a reminder of hope.
-Some of the science that happens in the novel is either made up or questionable, and I could have done without some of it.
+Some of the science that happens in the novel is either made up or questionable, and I could have done without it.

 Quote